bruvellu/livingbib/README.markdown

 This app queries Mendeley database for a specific taxon name and displays a list of references.
 The idea is to aggregate references about a specific species and extract some fun from it.
-For example, the most popular organisms, trending taxa, top authors by taxon, etc.
+For example, the most popular organisms, trending taxa, top authors by taxon, etc. There are many hiccups, of course, but I decided to give it a try.

 For now I just layed out the basic models and templates and got 50 references from some model organisms.